Eudoxius of Antioch: Biography

-In the first year of his episcopate at Antioch Eudoxius held a council, which received the creed of Sirmium.
-An idea may be formed of the Homoousian reception of his sermons from three different sources.
+In the first year of his episcopate at Antioch, Eudoxius held a council, which received the creed of Sirmium.
+An idea may be formed of the Homoiousian reception of his sermons from three different sources.
 Hilary of Poitiers, then in the East, heard Eudoxius in his cathedral, and wished his ears had been deaf.
-Theodoret and Epiphanius of Cyprus reported him as boasting that he had the same knowledge about God as God had about Himself.
+Theodoret and Epiphanius of Salamis reported him as boasting that he had the same knowledge about God as God had about Himself.

 In September 359, a Council of Seleucia was held at Seleucia Isauria, the orthodox forming a very small minority.
 The majority signed the "Creed of the Dedication"; Eudoxius who was present, was deposed by Basil of Ancyra's party, and appears to have sought the shelter of the court at Constantinople.
-Here, by the aid of the Acacians, he secured his appointment as bishop on the deposition of Macedonius, and on January 27, 360, took possession of his throne in the presence of 72 bishops.
-On February 15 the great church of Constantinople, Saint Sophia, begun in 342 by the emperor Constantius II, was dedicated.
+Here, by the aid of the Acacians, he secured his appointment as bishop on the deposition of Macedonius I of Constantinople, and on 27 January 360, took possession of his throne in the presence of 72 bishops.
+On 15 February the great church of Constantinople, Saint Sophia, begun in 342 by the emperor Constantius II, was dedicated.

 Eudoxius, it is claimed, mounting his episcopal throne before the expectant multitude of courtiers, ecclesiastics, and citizens, began with the words: "The Father is asebes, the Son is eusebes."
 A great tumult of indignation arose on all sides in St. Sophia.
-The orator, unabashed, explained: "The Father is asebes because He honours nobody; the Son is eusebes because He honours the Father."
+The orator, unabashed, explained: "The Father is asebes because He honours nobody; the Son is eusebes because He honours the Father".
 The new cathedral echoed with peals of uncontrollable laughter.
-Thus, says Socrates Scholasticus, these tore the church to pieces by their captious subtilties.
+Thus, says Socrates of Constantinople, these tore the church to pieces by their captious subtilties.

-Eudoxius consecrated his friend Eunomius to the see of Cyzicus; but such complaints were brought to the emperor Constantius II that he ordered Eudoxius to depose him.
+Eudoxius consecrated his friend Eunomius to the see of Cyzicus, but such complaints were brought to the Roman emperor Constantius II that he ordered Eudoxius to depose him.
 Eudoxius acquiesced to the emperor's command and quietly persuaded Eunomius to retire.

 In 365 an attack was made on Eudoxius by the semi-Arians, now called Macedonians.
-Holding a meeting at Lampsacus, they signed the "Creed of the Dedication," cited Eudoxius and his party before them, and, as they did not come, sentenced them to deprivation; but emperor Valens refused to confirm the proceedings.
+Holding a meeting at Lampsacus, they signed the "Creed of the Dedication", cited Eudoxius and his party before them, and, as they did not come, sentenced them to deprivation; but Roman emperor Valens refused to confirm the proceedings.

-In 367 Valens, as he was setting out for the Gothic War, was induced by his wife Albia Dominica to receive baptism from Eudoxius.
-In the same year he issued, likely under the advice of Eudoxius, an order that such bishops as had been banished by Constantius and had returned under Julian should again be exiled.
+In 367 Valens, as he was setting out for the Gothic War, was induced by his wife Domnica to receive baptism from Eudoxius.
+In the same year, he issued, likely under the advice of Eudoxius, an order that such bishops as had been banished by Constantius II and had returned under Roman emperor Julian should again be exiled.

 The years during which Eudoxius and Valens acted together were allegedly troubled by portents, which Homoousians attributed to the anger of Heaven at Valens' banishment of bishops who would not admit Eudoxius to their communion.
 Eudoxius died in 370.